clemgoub/dnaPipeTE/README.md

 If the pipeline worked properly you should be able to see the 3 output graphs (piechart, bases_per_component and landscapes) with annotations similar to those provided in the folder `dnaPipeTE/test/test_dataset_example_output`.
 Since this is a very small dataset used with at low coverage, it is normal that running this test several times won't produce exactly the same estimate of the total amount of repeats.

+>note: the following warnings/errors might appear and are expected during the test run:
+awk: fatal: cannot open file \`test1/Trinity_run0/chrysalis/readsToComponents.out.sort' for reading (No such file or directory)
+*This is just a bug: since there is no iteration 0 of Trinity, there is no run 0 to look for.
+Yes, we need to fix this...*
+>
+>Parsing blast3 output...
+sort: cannot read: test1/blast_out/reads_vs_unannoted.blast.out: No such file or directory
+rm: cannot remove 'test1/blast_out/int.reads_vs_annoted.blast.out': No such file or directory *The toy dataset is from D. melanogaster, where most repeats are known and annotated.
+The few contigs created are likely to be annotated, thus, they might not be unnanoted contigs in the test run leading to these errors.*

 <h1>2 - RUNNING dnaPipeTE</h1>

 ## Input File